The Ultimate 7 Day Peru Itinerary for Adventure-Lovers

 Best Mid-Range Option: Antigua Casona San Blas.
 This hotel is in the cute hipster neighborhood of San Blas.
 It’s an uphill walk to get to this neighborhood, but it’s worth it!
 It reminds me of streets/areas I’ve walked around in Italy or Greece.
 Very picturesque.
 This hotel has great reviews and is in an awesome location.

 Best Luxury Option: Casa Cartagena Boutique Hotel & Spa.
-This hotel is actually a UNESO world heritage site!
+This hotel is actually a UNESCO world heritage site!
 It’s a beautifully-restored antique home turned into a hotel right in the heart of the city.

 Best Restaurants in Cusco